 For Eliza’s friends, the days of contentment are fading before the gathering dusk of war.
 And when a great white sailing ship encounters the English coast one foggy night, more than an era of shipping finds itself tested to the limits.

-The second volume of the Tempo trilogy is Embers at Midnight, which is set in Britain, China and Singapore in the years 1937 to 1945.
+The second volume of the Tempo trilogy is Embers at Midnight, which is set in Britain, Asia and Australia in the years 1937 to 1945.

 This book is partly based on my biography of Australian author-adventurer Alan Villiers.
-See here as well for more on the extraordinary four-masted sailing vessels.
+See here for more on the extraordinary four-masted sailing vessels.